 Alyssa’s panic attack

 Alyssa is a high school senior and member of her school’s cheerleading team.
 She has never had a panic attack.
-When lifted into the air by her teammates during practice one day, she suddenly feels very dizzy and fears that she is going to crash to the ground.
+When lifted into the air by her teammates during practice one day, she suddenly feels very dizzy.
+She fears that she is going to crash to the ground.
 She yells to her teammates to put her down.
 When they do, Alyssa begins shaking, hyperventilating, and notices her heart is racing.
 She tells her coach she thinks there is something wrong with her and runs, terrified, to the nurse’s office.
-After about ten minutes, she feels better and returns to her team, but refuses to be lifted into the air again.
+After about ten minutes, she feels better and returns to her team.
+However, she refuses to be lifted into the air again.

 Two days later, Alyssa walks into her morning science class.
 She suddenly feels dizzy again, and then notices her heart racing and feels she cannot catch her breath.
-She worries that she is going to collapse and die in the middle of her class and runs out of the room and back to the nurse.
+She worries that she is going to collapse and die in the middle of her class and runs out of the classroom and back to the nurse for help with her panic attack.
 Alyssa goes home for the rest of the day and stays home from school for the remainder of the week.

 What is panic disorder?

 While Alyssa may not have a medical condition, Alyssa likely has something called panic disorder.
 Panic disorder is a relatively common but extremely distressing anxiety disorder that can affect children, teens, and adults.
 Panic disorder is marked by frequently occurring panic attacks that occur in seemingly random and unexpected situations.

 Panic attacks are relatively short periods of significant fear in a situation where there is no real danger.
 The attacks involve a variety of intense and alarming physiological symptoms, such as a racing heart, shortness of breath or the feeling that one cannot breathe, hyperventilation, dizziness, sensations of choking, nausea, sweating, tingling, numbness, blurred vision, and more.